 where blue represent negative charge and red is positive charge.

 There is no mechanism that would account for the radial distributions of charge and their boundedness if quarks were point particles.
 On the other hand if quarks are bounded symmmetrical distributions of charge their effects outside their boundaries is the same as if their charges were concentrated at their centers.

 An actual point particle would have infinite energy.
 There is not enough energy in the entire Universe to create even one charged point quark.
 That is to say, in attempting to create one point particle quark the the effort would fail even after all of the energy of the billions of stars in every one the billions of galaxies is used up.
 And there would be nothing left over for creating a second quark or any of the zillions upon zillions of other quarks in the Universe.

 A magnetic moment is generated by spinning charged particles or charged particles in shells if flowing in a circular path.
 For some of the details of the technicalities of magnetic moments see Studies.

 A magnetic moment of a system composed of charged particles rotating about a center can arise in part from that rotation of charges.
 This is usually called a dipole moment.
-But the magnet moment of a rotating particle structure can also come from the intrinsic magnetic moments of the particles.
+But it is thought that the magnet moment of a rotating particle structure can also come from the intrinsic magnetic moments of the particles.
 This latter phenomenon is usually deemed as being due to the spin of the particles.
-In 1922 the physicists Otto Stern and Walther Gerlach ejected a beam of silver ions into a sharply varying magnetic field.
+In 1922 the physicists Otto Stern and Walther Gerlach ejected a beam of silver atoms into a sharply varying magnetic field.
 The beam separated into two parts.
-This separation could be explained by the charged ions having a spin that is oriented in either of two directions.
-It has been long recognized that there is no evidence that this so-called spin is literally particle spin.
-However here it is accepted that the magnet moments of any particle is due to its spinning.
+This separation could be explained by the outer unpaired electrons of these atoms having a spin that is oriented in either of two directions.
+It has been long asserted that this so-called spin is not necessarily literally physial particle spin.
+However there is no evidence that it is not.
+Here it is accepted that the magnet moment of any particle is due to its actual spinning.

 h is the reduced Planck's constant,